 Launched on the side-lines of the International Conference on Population and Development (ICPD) in Nairobi, FP2020’s latest report is part of the 25-year arc of progress that has lifted hundreds of millions of women and girls since the Cairo Summit in 1994.

-The Philippines was part of the first group of countries to commit to the FP2020 partnership when it launched in 2012.
+India was part of the first group of countries to commit to the FP2020 partnership when it launched in 2012.
 Since then, the country has made great progress toward increased uptake of family planning.

 - Governments and donors around the world are recognising the importance of family planning programs with donor government bi-lateral funding for family planning rising to US$1.5 billion in 2018.
 This is the highest level since FP2020 was launched in 2012.